Opal: Multimodal Image Generation for News Illustration: Related Work

 \subsection{Prompt Engineering in NLP}

-The rise of transformer models \cite{gpt3} and its success in few-shot learning has led to the rise of a new form of interaction with AI models known as prompt engineering.
-Prompt engineering refers to the formal search for prompts that can condition the model to produce more relevant and high quality outcomes. \cite{gwern_2020, reynolds2021prompt} At present, it is currently unknown how prompt engineering compares to fine-tuning, and if it is better, as well as whether or not automatically discovered continuous prompts \cite{gao_making_2021} or discrete prompts are better for prompt engineering. \cite{li_prefix-tuning_2021} While automatically tuned prompts have shown modestly better performance on certain benchmarks \cite{li_prefix-tuning_2021}, discrete manually crafted prompts are advantageous in that they are human readable and can draw from existing traditions of work.
-For example, in the system Sparks \cite{sparks}, the prompt engineering that helped extract ideas from GPT2 for their system was crafted based on narrative and expository theory.
-This allowed the prompts to be rendered in the system as structured guidance and ideation for their writing support tool.
+The rise of language transformer models \cite{gpt3} and their success in few-shot learning has led to a new form of interaction with AI models known as prompt engineering.
+Prompt engineering refers to the formal search for prompts that can condition the model to produce more relevant and high quality outcomes. \cite{gwern_2020, reynolds2021prompt} At present, it is currently unknown how prompt engineering compares to fine-tuning and which is better.
+A similar open research question is whether or not automatically discovered continuous prompts \cite{gao_making_2021} or discrete prompts are better for prompt engineering. \cite{li_prefix-tuning_2021} While automatically tuned prompts have shown modestly better performance on certain benchmarks \cite{li_prefix-tuning_2021}, discrete manually crafted prompts are advantageous in that they are human readable and can draw from existing traditions of work.
+For example, in the system Sparks \cite{sparks}, the prompt engineering that helped extract ideas from GPT-2 for their system was crafted based on narrative and expository theory.
+This allowed the prompts to additionally be integrated into the system as structured guidance and ideation for their writing support tool.
+Going beyond single prompts, \cite{aichains} and Promptchainer \cite{promptchainer} demonstrated how complex tasks can be decomposed and supported by workflows of chained prompts. \cite{promptbasedellen} was one of the first to show the utility of prompts embedded within systems by helping industry professionals conduct prompt-based prototyping of machine learning.